 Now here is a lesson I want every parent to know about movie watching.
 And especially when watching The Exorcist.
 There is little doubt that nothing could be more disturbing for a child than to see the graphic depiction of a young girl possessed by the devil.
 Unless you were a child all alone in your dark bedroom hearing a young girl possessed by the devil.
 Now, in my parents’ defense, there is no way they knew that the movie was that loud.
 But I did.
 And it was horrifying.

 So while it was not the primary piece of wisdom I took away from this movie, I think it is, nonetheless, a valuable reminder.
 Parents, don’t forget…

 Turn the TV down.

-A loose depiction of my parents.
+Just imagine my parents watching TV in the living room while I am in the darkness of my bedroom.
 If you listen closely, you can hear me sobbing in the background.

 Years later, I would see The Exorcist and it was as frightening as it had sounded.
 Subconsciously, I had dared Hollywood to scare me.
 And William Peter Blatty delivered.
 In spades.